 From New Year's Day through New Year’s Eve, holidays are time to gather with loved ones.
 It is typically a joyous time of enjoying traditions and each other.
 Yet if you are visiting a friend or relative with a life-limiting or terminal illness you may be apprehensive that emotions will overshadow the conversation.
 You wonder: What can I say?

-"People want to be treated like people no matter their age, their illness, or the time of year," said Sharon Imperatore, RN, manager of hospice care at Angelic Health.
+"People want to be treated like people no matter their age, their illness, or the time of year," said Dan Mikus, CEO of Angelic Health.
 "You treat the sick or terminally ill the same way you would treat any person around any holiday, birthday or other celebratory event.
 It's a time of promoting joy, the purpose of life, and spending time with those you love."

 In most cases, broaching the topic of hospice and palliative care is something that people would rather avoid, particularly around a holiday.
 The truth is the additional care and services will provide a more meaningful and pleasant holiday by promoting quality-of-life.

-NHPCO encourages all families who are diagnosed with a serious illness to ask their healthcare providers about hospice and palliative care services.
-Hospice and palliative services are fully covered under Medicare, Medicaid and many private insurances.
+Angelic Health encourages all who are diagnosed with a serious illness to ask their healthcare providers about hospice and palliative care services.
+Hospice and palliative services are fully covered under Medicare, Medicaid, and many private insurances.

 Many people are not aware that their community hospice is a valuable resource that can help people who are struggling with grief and loss.
 Hospices provide bereavement support to the families they serve and often offer services to other members of the community as well.